 Twelve wild, nomadic, desert tribes being prepared by Jehovah so His own Son Jesus could be born of them.
-The Tabernacle was where every part and every piece of service screamed Jesus and salvation in prophetic splendor and they had sinned and they were bitten!
+The Tabernacle was where every part and every piece of service screamed Jesus and salvation in prophetic splendor and they had sinned and they were bitten by poisonous serpents!
 Moses fashioned the brazen serpent, set it on the pole in haste and he lifted it high between the heavens and the earth JUST LIKE JESUS WOULD BE LIFTED ON THE CROSS IN THE FUTURE.

 The futility of it makes one want scream and tear out one's own teeth; yet the circumstances then were exactly like they are today when Christians try to get people to come to church, look at Jesus on His cross and get saved from being lost in the poison of their sins.
 But people choose every hour of every day to refuse God's offered salvation!